mlflow/mlflow/examples/lightgbm/README.md

 # LightGBM Example

+Note: A minimum MLflow version of 1.6 is required to run this example.

 This example trains a LightGBM classifier with the iris dataset and logs hyperparameters, metrics, and trained model.

 ## Running the code